mongodb/docs/mms/source/advanced-usage.rst

 option to "group hosts in chart," which creates a single composite chart for all matching charts.

-Below this, there are 17 `chart types </reference#mms-chart-types>`_ that you can use to select charts for this dashboard.
+Below this, there are 17 :ref:`chart types <mms-chart-types>` that you can use to select charts for this dashboard.
 Below the chart selection, the final row of buttons allows you to: (optionally) test the "host regexp" to make sure that the intended hosts are included in the dashboard; preview the charts to be added to the dashboard; and